Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 The beach is also one of the most fascinating in Puerto Vallarta due to its marine beauty and attractive coastal relief.

 It is very close to the Romantic Zone with an abundant infrastructure of villas, hotels, restaurants, and other establishments that ensure the satisfaction and comfort of tourists.

 La Cruz has hotels and restaurants of different categories.
-It is also the place chosen by many foreigners to make their summer homes.
+It is also the place many foreigners choose to make their summer homes.

 There’s also the Marina Vallarta Golf Course and the El Salado estuary, a 169-hectare Protected Natural Area, mostly covered with mangroves.